Top 10 Reasons to Drive to the Moroccan Desert

 Most people get to Erg Chebbi in one of three ways: (1) driving their own caravan, (2) going on a tour bus, or (3) signing on for a smaller private tour.
 The most popular choice is to make the trip over the course of three days, but for time reasons, we opted for a two-day private tour with Morocco Fabulous Travel.
 It was a lot of driving, but it was worth it!

-2 responses to “10 Reasons to Drive to the Moroccan Desert
+11 responses to “Top 10 Reasons to Drive to the Moroccan Desert

 1. The desert environment is fascinating, I can see why people are drawn.
 The green doors are quirky, I wonder if there’s a reason for the green?